Sntai20/update-server-server-sync/docs/presentation/SPEAKER_NOTES.md

 **Score Distribution Histogram:**
 - "This shows the distribution of anomaly scores."
-- "Notice the huge spike at 0.0-0.3—those are normal updates."
+- "Notice the huge spike at 0.0-0.3ï¿½those are normal updates."
-- "Small bars at 0.85-0.95—low and medium severity."
+- "Small bars at 0.85-0.95ï¿½low and medium severity."
-- "Tiny bar at 0.95-1.0—high severity (critical alerts)."
+- "Tiny bar at 0.95-1.0ï¿½high severity (critical alerts)."

 **Anomalies by Severity Pie Chart:**
 - "Of the 23 anomalies: 65% low, 26% medium, 9% high."
-- "This distribution helps us tune the threshold—if we're getting too many low-severity alerts, increase threshold."
+- "This distribution helps us tune the thresholdï¿½if we're getting too many low-severity alerts, increase threshold."

 **Detection Latency:**
 - "P50 (median): 1.2 milliseconds."
 - "P95: 2.8 milliseconds."
 - "P99: 4.5 milliseconds."
-- "Even the slowest 1% of requests are under 5ms—this doesn't slow down sync operations."
+- "Even the slowest 1% of requests are under 5msï¿½this doesn't slow down sync operations."

 **Value Prop:**
 "With this dashboard, security teams have real-time visibility.
 They can see anomalies as they're detected, drill into specific updates, and make informed decisions about quarantining."